Our understanding of what makes employees tick has come on in massive strides over the last decade.

 What can statistical data science tell us about a difficult to measure concept like employee engagement?
 Turns out, quite a lot.

 Increasingly, HR teams are equipping themselves with the ability unearth engagement insights by digging deeply into their numbers.

-This is possible thanks to sophisticated analytics tools, available as part of cloud delivered HR platforms now accessible to organisations of all sizes.
+This is possible thanks to sophisticated analytics tools such as employee relationship software, available as part of cloud delivered HR platforms now accessible to organisations of all sizes.

 These platforms bring previously disparate or unrecorded data sources together, like performance data, attendance and churn, as well as information from social media, email, telephone and other communications networks.

 The application of statistical analysis to this information can reveal profound insights that inform the development of effective engagement strategy.